Formation-flying interferometry in geocentric orbits: Results and discussion

 The use of LEOs has been considered in some formation-flying interferometry missions, particularly for astronomical interferometers \citep{hansen_ireland_2020, matsuo2022high}.
 However, their disturbance characteristics tended to be analyzed within mission-specific baseline lengths and orbits.
 Therefore, it remains unclear where and to what extent a small-disturbance environment can exist in LEO.
 Therefore, the LEO environment was assessed based on a perturbing acceleration analysis, assuming linear astronomical interferometers as potential applications.
 The Sun synchronous orbit was selected, where the RAAN drifts by $2\pi$ per year, and daylight is ensured in most seasons.
 The initial RAAN and inclination were set to $\Omega_{0}^{(s)}=10^{\circ}$ and $I_{0}^{(s)}=97.8^{\circ}$, respectively.
 The same observation direction in Sect. \ref{Astronomical interferometer} was used for the perturbing acceleration analysis.

-Figure \ref{fig10} left shows a contour map of the control acceleration magnitudes with respect to separation (up to 1 km) and altitude (up to 1,000 km).
-Figure \ref{fig10} right shows the control acceleration magnitude at a specific separation ($0.1$ km) with respect to the semi-major axis.
-In contrast to the high and middle Earth orbits, the LEO has few small-disturbance regions of less than $10^{-7}$ $\rm m\,s^{-2}$.
+The left panel of Fig. \ref{fig10} shows a contour map of the control acceleration magnitudes with respect to separation (up to 1 km) and altitude (up to 1,000 km).
+The right panel shows the control acceleration magnitude at a specific separation ($0.1$ km) with respect to the semimajor axis.
+In contrast to the high and medium Earth orbits, the LEO has few small-disturbance regions of less than $10^{-7}$ $\rm m\,s^{-2}$.
 The largest perturbing acceleration sources were dominated by atmospheric drag (below approximately 600 km in altitude and 0.2 km in separation) and the Earth $J_2$ gravity potential for the other regions in Fig. \ref{fig10} left.
 However, a relatively small acceleration of $10^{-6.5}$ to $10^{-6}\,{\rm m\,s^{-2}}$ (considering $\Delta V$:10--30 $\rm m\,s^{-1}$ per year) can be attained in LEO at an altitude $>500$ km, with a separation of approximately $0.1$ km.
-For example, the control acceleration magnitude at an altitude of 600 km ($a_0^{\rm (s)}=6,978$ km) was approximately $6\times 10^{-7}$ $\rm m\,s^{-2}$.
-This acceleration can be further broken down to compensate the absolute and relative perturbations, each accounting for 7 \% ($||\boldsymbol{F}_c||$), 42 \% ($||\boldsymbol{f}_p||$), 37 \% ($||\boldsymbol{f}_o||$), and 13 \% ($||\boldsymbol{f}_f||$).
-In the plotted region in Fig. \ref{fig10} left, the better mitigation approach to the $J_3$-perturbed long-periodic drift of the eccentricity vector was to compensate the relative perturbing acceleration (in Fig. \ref{fig1} (b)).
+For example, the control acceleration magnitude at an altitude of 600 km ($a_0^{\rm (s)}=6,978$ km) was approximately $5\times 10^{-7}$ $\rm m\,s^{-2}$.
+This acceleration can be further broken down to compensate for the absolute and relative perturbations, each accounting for 9 \% ($||\boldsymbol{F}_c||$), 52 \% ($||\boldsymbol{f}_p||$), 29 \% ($||\boldsymbol{f}_o||$), and 10 \% ($||\boldsymbol{f}_f||$).
+In the plotted region in Fig. \ref{fig10} left, the better mitigation approach to the $J_3$-perturbed long-period drift of the eccentricity vector was to compensate for the relative perturbing acceleration (in Fig. \ref{fig1} (b)).

 Figure \ref{fig11} shows the visible sky area for an astronomical interferometer at an altitude of 600 km.
 The mission duration was assumed to be 1 year, where $\Omega$ drifted by $2\pi$ owing to the $J_2$ perturbation.
 In comparison to the results in Fig. \ref{fig9} and \citet{hansen_ireland_2020}, the visible area reduced within approximately $-14^{\circ}<{\delta}<30^{\circ}$ for any possible $\alpha$, and the maximum visibility decreased to approximately $12$ \%.
 This reduction in visibility is attributed to condition 2 in Eq. (\ref{ir_visibility_conditions}).
 When condition 2 is omitted, the visibility returns to levels similar to those found in Fig. \ref{fig9} and the work of \citet{hansen_ireland_2020}.
 Earth eclipses also occur, but they are seasonally limited.
 Their maximum duration is approximately 20 minutes, as detailed in Fig. \ref{fig_d1} in Appendix \ref{Eclipse effects of the Earth}.